California Governor Gavin Newsom's team confident he'll beat recall attempt

 "There's no scenario where we lose tomorrow," said Sean Clegg, a senior adviser to Newsom.
 "We see the blue giant waking up.
 I don't see evidence of a red giant waking up in California."

 Recently released public polling shows Californians want to keep Newsom in office by double-digit margins.
-Registered Democrats outnumber Republicans in the state, by a 2-1 ratio.
+Registered Democrats outnumber Republicans in the state, by a 2 to 1 ratio.

 And multiple Republican campaigns, too, told CBS News their private polling shows "Yes on recall" losing by margins in the high single digits or low double digits.